 Heavy Vehicle Charging Trials

-The Australian Government is working with state, territory and local governments, as well as industry and community stakeholders, to progress Heavy Vehicle Road Reform.
+The Australian Government is working with the heavy vehicle industry, community stakeholders, and other levels of government to progress Heavy Vehicle Road Reform.

 Heavy Vehicle Road Reform has two main elements:

 - Charging reform: A more transparent, fair and efficient system—better matching road charges to road use; and